Last Updated on April 23, 2023

 Molossers typically have dense bones, a compact and well-muscled neck, a short muzzle, and pendant ears.

-Caucasian Shepherds will have you staring with its muscular and robust appearance.
+Russian Bear Dogs will have you staring with their muscular and robust appearance.

 They have a broad face similar to a bear and a deep-set of dark, oval eyes.